check-leak/check-leak/README.md

 You have to also configure the surefire-plugin to allow the --agentpath to work accordingly.

-Notice the maven instal plugin will copy the appropriate file for your environment.
+Notice the maven install plugin will copy the appropriate file for your environment.
 Currently we support MAC and Linux.
-It is possible to compile the library on any environent where a gcc compiler is available.
+The library can be compiled on any environment where a GCC compiler is available.

 ````xml